iquasere/MOSGUITO/README.md

 # MOSGUITO
-MOSca's GUI TO generate config files
+MOSca's GUI TO configure its workflow and see its results

 Available [here](https://iquasere.github.io/MOSGUITO)

-In the MOSGUITO_Results Example Results, we have a zip, to try in the web app to see and interact with them